katharinalisalin/demo-bug-template/docs/bug-documentation/contribution.md

 2. Open up the [translation file for your language] as well as the [English translations], as they are always up-to-date.
-Compare them side-by-side and add the missing translations. __Important__: only add the translations that are different from the defaults, e.g. if your language is left-to-right, don't add the `direction` translation, as English is left-to-right as well.
-The following translations are for technical purposes and should not be updated, so if they're missing from your language, it's for good reason:
+Compare them side-by-side and add the missing translations. __Important__: only add the translations that are different from the defaults, e.g., if your language is left-to-right, don't add the `direction` translation, as English is left-to-right as well.
+The following translations are for technical purposes and should not be updated, so if they're missing from your language, it's for a good reason:

     - `search.config.lang`
     - `search.config.pipeline`